UT made a change to their DUO authentication which broke my ability to connect to vpn.utexas.edu.

 On the second attempt authentication was successful

-However, since I started it as a regular user it failed to write to /var/run/vpnc
+However, since I started it as a regular user it failed to write to /var/run/vpnc.

 Tried to launch the above command as sudo but then xdg-open

-tries every browser under the sun except my current browser vivaldi
+tries every browser under the sun except my current browser vivaldi.

 Tried to create the directory it needed but it still failed with some other error.

-Wanting to avoid trying to convince xdg-open
+Wanting to avoid trying to convince xdg-open to work for root,

 which I figured would be more hassle than it’s worth,